trackman1997/Thrive/doc/ue4_usage_guide.md

 Importing assets
 ----------------

-The raw asset files need to be placed in Thrive/RawContent and imported from there.
+The raw asset files need to be placed in `Thrive/RawContent` and imported from there.
 This way we won't lose the sources for any of the assets.

+Some files that cannot be directly imported and need to be converted are placed in `Thrive/RawContent/Converted`.
+Some sound files and others that can be automatically converted are handled by scripts in the `Thrive/RawContent/Scripts` folder.
+The folder `Thrive/RawContent/Converted` should NOT be in source control because if the source assets are modified they need to be regenerated and imported.
+Long sound files should not be imported as assets.
+They should instead be in `Thrive/Content/ExtraContent` where they can be played with the custom audio player.

 Committing SVN content